8 Beliefs of a True Christian

 The next four items on the list demonstrate why there is, unfortunately, so much division within Christianity.

-5. The entire Bible is the inspired Word of God.
+5. True Christians believe the entire Bible is the inspired Word of God.

-6. God specifically prescribes the way He is to be worshipped.
+6. True Christians strive to worship God specifically the way He wants to be worshipped.

-7. Faith and works are required by God.
+7. True Christians believe faith and works are required by God.

-Ever notice how some Christians say they believe they are “saved” and then proceed to live a life that is anything but Christian?
-Many Christians believe, contrary to the Bible, that God requires only faith without anything to back up that faith.
-True Christians, however, do not look at James as a “book of straw.”
-They understand that salvation is a gift of the grace of God, but they also look carefully to the biblical instruction that joins faith and good works.
+True Christians understand that salvation is a gift of the grace of God, but they also look carefully to the biblical instruction that joins faith and good works.
 James 2:18 explains that we show our faith by our works: “But someone will say, ‘You have faith, and I have works.’
 Show me your faith without your works, and I will show you my faith by my works.”

-8. We have to dramatically change our lives.
+8. True Christians strive to dramatically change their lives.

 What should you do?